course-kit/guides/getting-started.md

 }
 ```

-We haven't seen how to enrol a student yet, so we'll probably get a `401` status back from the API when the lesson page loads, indicating that the user is unauthenticated.
+We haven't seen how to enroll a student yet, so we'll probably get a `401` status back from the API when the lesson page loads, indicating that the user is unauthenticated.

-Let's display two buttons in the UI: one to enrol (for new students) and one to log in (for current students).
+Let's display two buttons in the UI: one to enroll (for new students) and one to log in (for current students).

 A good UI design idea is to overlay these buttons on the lesson video thumbnail.
 You could instead put these in a popup window or whatever else you like.

 ![getting-started-8](assets/getting-started-8.png)

-### Enrol and login links
+### Enroll and login links

 How do we create these two links?

 The `href` of the "Enrol" link is the `productUrl` (a static value) from the course frontmatter.
 This should be a link to buy your course from your chosen ecommerce platform (discussed below).

 The `href` of the "Log in" link is a *dynamic* value returned from the CourseKit API.
-The reason it's dynamic is because the CourseKit API is secured by OAuth and therefore requires a fresh security token in the login URL.
+The reason it's dynamic is that the CourseKit API is secured by OAuth and therefore requires a fresh security token in the login URL.
 This requires it to be re-generated on every page load.

 The login URL is returned in the payload from the `createPlayer` method which, as discussed previously, should be called when the page loads.